BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page8.md

 3. There are meshes in the game that automatically control the rotation of the camera, and like the collision meshes, these aren't visible, nor are they pickable; however, because they're meant to just be volumes that are intersected with, we need to remove collision checks on them.

 # Player and Collisions
-When we create our [player class](), we want to set up the interactions the player will have with the environment.
-The two main ones I have are:
+When we create our [Player class](), we want to set up the interactions the player will have with the environment.

 First, in order to start detecting these collisions, we'll need to set up an actionManager:
 ```javascript
 this.mesh.actionManager = new ActionManager(this.scene);